boogey100/bittrex-v3-node/README.md

 ## Development status

+> :warning: **This package is under development**: Use at your own risk.

+This warning will be removed when all base endpoints and tests are finished.

 ### Assumptions

 * This project will be written in TypeScript.
 Params and responses will be strictly typed according to official docs.